 IMCC provides a welcoming environment for people to engage in Insight Meditation and related practices.
-IMCC offers ongoing weekly group meditation sessions and dharma talks as well as a variety of educational opportunities designed to increase the understanding, knowledge, and practice of insight meditation.
-IMCC is a 501(c)3 charitable organization and donations are tax-deductible.
+IMCC offers ongoing weekly group meditation sessions and dharma talks as well as a variety of educational opportunities designed to increase the understanding, knowledge, and practice of Insight Meditation.
+These events are open to all people, whether they are newcomers, regular visitors, or members (see below).

 Insight or Vipassana Meditation draws on the Buddhist tradition and the central techniques taught by the Buddha upon his enlightenment.
 IMCC embraces this tradition yet is nonsectarian and open to anyone with a desire to practice meditation.